Tanchangya people

-Tanchangyas are not Chakma
+According to the 2022 census, there are 45,972 Tanchangyas in Bangladesh.

+Origin

-No history of Tanchangya has been published on the origin, development and present of the Tanchangyas.
+No history of Tanchangya has been published on the origin, development, and present of Tanchangyas.

 Only a brief history of the Tanchangyas is found in the history of the Chakma nation.
-The Tanchangyas have been identified as a branch of the Chakma nation on the basis of speculative information.
+The Tanchangyas have been identified as a branch of the Chakma nation based on speculative information.
 The Chakmas also recognize the Tanchangyas as a branch of the Chakmas.
 Even Chakma claim Tanchangya as original Chakma.
-Surprisingly, there is no similarity between the Goja group of the Chakmas and the names of the twelve Goja groups of the Tanchangyas.
-Historians of the Chakma Nation do not even mention the name of the Gosa group or social rituals of the Tanchangyas in their writings on the history of the Chakmas, or even the modern Chakma writers.
-If Chakma and Tanchangya are recognized as belonging to the same caste.
+Surprisingly, there is no similarity between the Gocha group of the Chakmas and the names of the twelve Gocha groups of the Tanchangyas.

-Hindus claim Buddhism as Hinduism or Sanatan Dharma, so they worship the Tathagata Buddha as the Hindu incarnation (tenth incarnation).
-Although Hinduism and Buddhism are on two poles.
-The ups and downs of the Chakma nation, the triumphs and defeats, the hopes and aspirations, the joys and sorrows, the pains and sorrows, the progress of the expedition or the equilibrium were not associated with the details of the Tanchangyas.
-Only in the showcase of history are the puppets of the Tanchangas confined.
+Historians of the Chakma community rarely mention the Gosa group or the social customs of the Tanchangyas in their writings on Chakma history.
+Even modern Chakma writers often overlook these aspects, despite the recognition of the Chakma and Tanchangya as belonging to the same caste.
+Similarly, Hindus claim Buddhism as Hinduism or Sanatan Dharma, so they worship the Tathagata Buddha as the Hindu incarnation (tenth incarnation).
+However, Hinduism and Buddhism are on two poles.

+The Tanchangya language is a mixture of Pali, Sanskrit, Prakrit, Chakma and Bengali, with some English words incorporated.
+In Arakanese language, "Taung" or "Tong" means hill, while "Taungya" refers to hilltop swidden cultivation, commonly known as Jhum.
+Therefore, "Tanchangya" translates to "hill swidden farmer."

-History and geographical location
+History

-The Daingnakas named Thanchangya are Buddhists and they live on the upper reaches of the river Maya (Mayu).
-Their language is distorted Bengali.
 The Chakmas and Dainnaks are mentioned together in history in the early fourteenth century AD.
-Due to the similarity of religion and language, there is a history of closeness and friendship between the two nationalities.
-The Dainaks did not have any conflict with the Arakanese.
+Due to the similarity of religion and language, there is a history of closeness and friendship between the two communities.
+The Daingnaks did not have any conflict with the Arakanese.
 At least there is no mention of conflict in history.

 Arakan and Uchchbrahma are among the other Mongol Southeast Asian races found in ancient Arakan history.
-For example, the ancient kingdom of Arakan was inhabited by the Mongols, the Tibetan Brahmo people and the Kirat tribes of Murung, Khumi, Chak, Sin, Senduz, Mro, Khang, Dinak, Marumimu, etc.
+For example, the ancient kingdom of Arakan was inhabited by the Mongols, the Tibetan Burman people, and the Kirat tribes of Murung, Khumi, Chak, Sin, Shenduz, Mro, Khyang, Daingnak, and Marumimu.